 The School of Divinity offers vocational assistance, guidance, and empowerment for students through Career Services.
 Available resources include vocational seminars and workshops, career counseling and assessment, denominational connections and networking, and tools to build and improve resumes, cover letters, and interview skills.

 We invite you check out the many resources available online, in the resource library, and within the larger university.
-For more information, contact Christopher T. Copeland, Director of Leadership Development & Spiritual Life and Assistant Professor of the Practice of Spirituality, at firstname.lastname@example.org, 336.758.3629, or Wingate Hall 108D.
+For more information, contact John Senior, Assistant Dean of Vocational Formation and Director of the Art of Ministry Program, at firstname.lastname@example.org or 336.758.5523.

 Pathways in Ministry provides workshops and panel discussions to support students in their vocational discernment by exposing them to the many paths of engaging in professional ministry and to provide resources for personal and professional skill development so students may attain and thrive in life-giving ministry careers.

 During the year we host about 12 Pathways in Ministry workshops and panel discussions covering a range of topics exploring vocational and leadership development.
 Some of the topics include:

 - The Gifts and Challenges for Women in Ministry

 - Financial Realism: Salary Expectations & Negotiating Compensation

 - The Gifts and Challenges for LGBTQ persons in Ministry